airlexi/Equivariant_ISIC/README.md

 ## Results
 The leading submissions on the final leaderboard were ensembles of mostly pretrained EfficientNets.
 The best AUC score on the final leaderboard was 0.9490.

 My best performing equivariant model scored an AUC of 0.8659 on the private leaderboard.
 It used the augmentations proposed by Perez, Vasconcelos et al., the architecture is Densenet121 using meta-data, no external data, random folds.
-Input size of 256 x 256 worked better than 224 x 224.
+Input size of 256 x 256 was used.

 This is not a great score, all of the models I tested were able to achieve a score of ca. 0.86 on the leaderboard, but none was able to perform better.
 There was no significant difference between deeper models like Resnet101 or Densenet161 and Resnet50 and Densenet121.
 It is yet to find out why there is such a huge difference between these equivariant models and the pretrained models used by others which were performing much better on the leaderboard.
 Furthermore, there is the question, why does making models more complex not improve their performance in this case?
 In theory, they should perform definitely better.
 One person achieved a score of 0.90 on public leaderboard with just a Resnet18, which is a much smaller network than for example Resnet50 (https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/155668).
 One user, who used on Resnet50, achieved a score of 0.9203 training without external data (https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/171745).
 Still, the equivariant Resnet50 does not get a better score than 0.86.

+When using 2019s data to increase the amount of malignant samples, the AUC score of cross-validation sky-rockets to ~ 0.96 but it does not increase the score on the final submission.
+The samples are apparently of a slightly different distribution which makes it easy for the models to classify them.

 ## Code example
 To run the script: